wgseligman/GramsSim/util/README.md

     ./gramsg4 -t 5
     ./gramsg4 -t5

-### Programming new options
+### Accessing options from within your program

 Just having an option defined in the XML file is not enough.
 You need the programming to do something with that option.
-First you need to initiate the parsing of the options XML file and the command line.
+Typically you'd initiate the parsing of the options XML file and the command line in your program's `main` routine.

 The first two arguments to `util::Options::ParseOptions` are the standard C++ arguments to the main routine; the contents of the second argument (`argv` in the example) will be altered